-A PhD candidate who is in the 3rd or 4th year of his doctoral research can be appointed as 1st or 2nd examiner provided that his or her independence of the other examiner is guaranteed.
+A PhD candidate who is in the 3rd or 4th year of their doctoral research can be appointed as 1st or 2nd examiner provided that their independence of the other examiner is guaranteed.

-4. The board of examiners can decide to withdraw an appointment as examiner if the examiner does not adhere to laws and regulations or rules of the board of examiners, or if the assessment skills of the examiner (construct, examine and judge) have repeatedly proven to be of insufficient quality.
+4. The board of examiners can decide to withdraw an appointment as examiner in consultation with the line manager or administrative manager, if the examiner does not adhere to laws and regulations or rules of the board of examiners, or if the assessment skills of the examiner (construct, examine and judge) have repeatedly proven to be of insufficient quality.